One of the problems with a quartz banger and enail heat coil set-up is keeping the assembly together during use.

 The Cheap, Easy Wire-Tie Method

-If you apply wire to secure the heater coil to the banger, you’re best off using a pair of needle-nosed pliers.
-Tip: making sure the tabs are completely horizontal while twisting will make a tighter connection than if they are more parralel to each other.
-Twist exactly like you would when closing a plastic bag, but like you mean it…
+You’re best off using a pair of needle-nosed pliers to install, but the thin wire can be twisted by hand fairly easily.
+Pro tip: If you make sure the tabs are completely horizontal while twisting this will make a tighter connection than if they are diagonal.
+Twist exactly like you would when closing a plastic bag, but more firmly.

 Many find that the cotter pin fastened banger suits their needs perfectly.
 If you have no need to switch between bangers and have good finger dexterity, this seems to be the perfect fit.
 The metal pins slip through the bottom of the heating coil and hold it tight up to the bottom of the banger.

 This solution benefits from being more stable overall, at the sacrifice of not being as adaptable to multiple bangers (like the silicone bands below).
 One thing you need to make sure of is that your coil has a perfectly centered 10mm opening center on the bottom wrap so that the bottom post fits through without cocking the banger to the side.

 The one drawback is that the pin can be difficult to remove at times.
 If you’re not careful to spread the pin and support the quartz post with a finger, it may break off with frequent removals.

 Silicone Rubber Banger Bands and Hooks